MattCoak-Research/PalladiumDAQ/README.md

 To write code for Palladium, clone the repository and navigate to it in MATLAB.
 It has a MATLAB Project - select the Project Tab and Open Project to locate the `Palladium.prj` file.
 This handles source control, deployment, path management etc all in one place.

 ### Run Tests
-* Test files are stored in the Palladium DAQTtests folder.
+* Test files are stored in the Palladium DAQ/Tests folder.
 * Open the **Test Browser** App and use this to select which of the test files to run.
 * Run the tests using the **Run** button.
 * To run individual tests in a test file: